-Here're a few other translations of verse 1 - the NEB, "You stupid Galatians."
+Here are a few other translations of verse 1 - NEB, "You stupid Galatians."
 The AV puts it, "O you poor and silly and thoughtless and unreflecting and senseless Galatians."
 The Amplified always lives up to its name.

 My favorite rendering is the Philips translation, "You dear idiots..."
 This was not naivety, but stupidity.
+The Galatians had made some very foolish decisions.